 In order to make wise choices regarding food consumption, you need to know/understand what you’re putting in your body.
 It’s even difficult to read a food label with many ingredients labelled under different names.
 Get wiser – here we’re starting you off with the top 10 Toxic Ingredients to Avoid in Packaged Food

-I’ve got a few trusty stores that I know don’t stock rubbish brands (although please do your due diligence – because there’s always things like extra sugar and salt lurking in many products).
-Your health food aisle/store will tend to have products cooked in healthier oils, and made without GMO ingredients.
+Ideally, at the organic supermarket., I’ve got a few trusty stores that I know don’t stock rubbish brands (although please do your due diligence – because there’s always things like extra sugar and salt lurking in many products).
+Your health food aisle/store will tend to have products cooked in healthier oils and made without GMO ingredients.
 If you’re in Melbourne, here’s a few stores I love to shop at:

-Not only that, but the cocktail of chemicals that are added in the fast fashion industry is shocking.
+Fabrics contain a cocktail of chemicals!
+Fast fashion is allowing people to have the latest trends at very affordable (questionable sometimes) prices – but ask yourself to what expense of the environment?
+More clothing equals more landfill.
+Not only that, but the cocktail of chemicals that are stored in the fast fashion industry is shocking.
 Consider slow fashion and locally made clothing with natural fibres and dyes.

 - What cleaning product you’re using.
 Many cheap, mainstream ones are full of nasty chemicals that aren’t good for us, nor the waterways.
 Consider the more natural brands that use ingredients like plant surfactants and essential oils.
 I love shopping at Flora and Fauna for all of my eco cleaning goods.